Why Don't Your Eyelash Extensions Last?

 Another product worth mentioning is Superbonder which is loved not only by lash artists but also by clients!
 After applying it on a finished set, it reduces the fumes so that your client can open their eyes without any irritation - I tried it myself when having my lashes done - and wow it works a treat!
 Superbonder helps to polymerise the glue quicker, therefore your clients can get their lashes wet immediately after the treatment.
 Thanks to increased flexibility of the bonding after using this lash sealant, your retention is improved as lashes are not snapping off in the coming weeks!

-I hope I have shone some light on a few reasons you may not have considered as to why your lash extensions don’t last.
+I hope we have shone some light on a few reasons you may not have considered as to why your lash extensions don’t last.
 Keep up the amazing work!

 Written by Georgia Duke,